SovnSkyrim/AmongSovngardesStars/README.md

 # Preamble

-More quests and land mods, more followers, more LOTD content, AllGUD, Wintersun, more weapons and armors, totally new weathers (you can even swap them!), new player character customization (better heads, more freckles, decals, eyes..), new animations and a dodge mod!
-All packed up to work perfectly with Lexy's vision of Skyrim.
+Among Sovngarde's Stars is a Wabbajack list created on top of Lexy's LOTD for Special Edition List, it aims to grow into it's own thing.
+It uses Lexy's 23rd of August's and adds a lot of new stuff like followers, new lands, combat additions, new loots, playerhomes, Campfire addons, Keep it Clean addons, Hunterborn, Warmonger Armory, Wintersun, AllGUD and many more!

-Check the [Changelog](https://github.com/SovnSkyrim/Sovns_LOTD/blob/master/Changelog.md) to see exactly the changes and what's in upcoming releases!
+Check the [Changelog](https://github.com/SovnSkyrim/AmongSovngardesStars/blob/master/Changelog.md) to see exactly the changes!

 **Under no circumstances should you be bothering her or her team with issues for this list.**
+Instead come in the discord I made for everything around the list! https://discord.gg/ZgjVrXp

 ## Installation
 ### Pre-Installation